GyangTisloh01/Sales-Dashboard/README.md

 Sunday	$68K

+The visualization provides a straightforward comparison of sales activity across the week.
+The displayed values range from approximately $45K to $68K.
 🏆 Top 10 Products
-The Top 10 Products visual identifies products with the highest displayed sales values.
-Rank	Product	Sales
-1	P0041	23K
-2	P0030	23K
-3	P0042	21K
-4	P0019	20K
-5	P0010	16K
-6	P0044	16K
-7	P0032	16K
-8	P0005	16K
-9	P0033	14K
-10	P0002	13K

-📊 Daily Sales
-The Daily Sales area chart displays sales fluctuations across the days of the month.
-It can be used to identify:
-- High-sales days
-- Low-sales days
-- Short-term sales fluctuations
-- Changes in daily performance
-- Periods that may require further investigation
-💳 Payment Method
-The Payment Method donut chart compares transactions made through:
-- Online
-- Cash
-This provides a quick overview of customer payment preferences.
-🗂️ Category Performance
-The dashboard compares sales performance across four categories:
+The Top 10 Products chart highlights the products with the highest displayed sales values.
+Product	Sales
+P0041	23K
+P0030	23K
+P0042	21K
+P0019	20K
+P0010	16K
+P0044	16K
+P0032	16K
+P0005	16K
+P0033	14K
+P0002	13K

+This visualization makes it easier to identify products with relatively high sales contributions.
+It can be useful for further analysis of:
+- Product demand
+- Inventory planning
+- Product promotion
+- Sales contribution
+- Product-level performance
+📊 Daily Sales Analysis
+The Daily Sales area chart displays sales performance across the days of the month.
+The visualization shows noticeable day-to-day fluctuations rather than a consistent upward or downward movement.
+Daily analysis can help identify:
+- High-performing sales days
+- Lower-performing days
+- Sales fluctuations
+- Potential sales patterns
+- Periods requiring further investigation
+💳 Payment Method Analysis
+The Payment Method section uses a donut chart to display the distribution between:
+- Online payments
+- Cash payments
+This visualization provides an overview of the payment channels represented in the dataset.
+Understanding payment methods can help businesses monitor customer payment preferences and assess the relative use of digital and cash transactions.
+🗂️ Category Analysis
+The Category chart compares the sales values of four product categories.
 Category	Sales
 Category04	$95K
 Category02	$93K